MicrosoftDocs/VBA-Docs/api/Word.Frameset.md

 ```

+> [!NOTE]
- **Note**  For more information on creating frames pages, see [Creating frames pages](../word/Concepts/Customizing-Word/creating-frames-pages.md).
+> For more information on creating frames pages, see [Creating frames pages](../word/Concepts/Customizing-Word/creating-frames-pages.md).

 ## See also